winitzki/scall/tutorial/programming_dhall.md

 There are often many ways of implementing a `Filterable` typeclass for a given functor.
 The combinators `filterableLFix` and `filterableLFixEither` are two possibilities among many.

-TODO implement additional recursive filterable constructions from the book.

 ## Applicative type constructors and their combinators